-Since launching the Master of Information and Data Science (MIDS) program in January 2014, the UC Berkeley School of Information (I School) has taken the initiative to help define “data science” and promote the discipline as a whole.
+Since launching the Online Master of Information and Data Science (MIDS) program in January 2014, the UC Berkeley School of Information (I School) has taken the initiative to help define “data science” and promote the discipline as a whole.
 The I School views this as an opportunity to shape the future of data science and takes this responsibility seriously.

 As part of our commitment to serve the public good, the UC Berkeley School of Information is proud to announce the Jack Larson Data for Good Fellowship.
 This fellowship is designed to support MIDS students in their pursuit of a career that will allow them to use data science to improve human life and benefit society as a whole.